Fafà Picault: United States

+Haiti

+On 19 June 2023, Picault was included in Haiti's 23-man roster for the 2023 CONCACAF Gold Cup.
+Picault started and played 84 minutes in his debut in Haiti's 2–1 win over Qatar.

 Personal life

 Picault has maintained a connection with his Haitian roots and holds passports from both the United States and Haiti.

 Picault is also very fond of Haitian cuisine and music; he especially enjoys cooked plantain and his friends and cousin are even part of a Haitian band.
 He speaks seven languages, five in which he is fluent in: English, Creole, French, Italian and Spanish, while speaking a little Portuguese, and German.

 During his time in Italy, he maintained close relationships with players who now play in the Serie A and has an Italian agent.